-- No Salary, No Progeny one month ago
+- No Salary, No Progeny 2 years ago

 Before coming to Princeton, she was a tenured Associate Professor in Economics at the University of Illinois at Chicago and a Research Affiliate at the Population Research Center of the University of Chicago.
 She has previously taught at Ohio State University and Universitat Autonoma de Barcelona.
 She has received fellowships from the University of Chicago-NICHD and Alfred P. Sloan Foundation, among others.